-1906: Henry was part of organizing the first Victorian car races at Aspendale between
+- 1906: Henry was part of organising the first Victorian car races at Aspendale between

-> - 1906 On 12 July The Marconi Wireless Telegraph Company's representative Captain Louis Walker exchanged messages across Bass Strait between Point Lonsdale Victoria and Devonport Tasmania.
+- 1906 On 12 July The Marconi Wireless Telegraph Company's representative Captain Louis Walker exchanged messages across Bass Strait between Point Lonsdale Victoria and Devonport Tasmania.
 The 12 July 1906 was a sitting day in Melbourne For the House of Representatives of the Australian Parliament.
 At the invitation of Captain Walker The Australian Prime Minister Alfred Deakin, The Governor General Henry Stafford, The Governor of Victoria Sir Reginald Talbot, most of the members and the ministry attended the wireless demonstration by Walker.
 Henry Sutton and many other guests also attended this demonstration of Marconi's Wireless System and a special train was organised to take all the guests to Queenscliff.
 As the Australian Government announced in May 1905 that it was considering a wireless telegraphy system for Australia after the demonstration the Australian Government decided to build an Australian Wireless system around Australia.
 This eventually lead to Henry Sutton working with the Australian Naval Director William Rooke Creswell.
 Between 1906 and 1912 Henry worked on inventing a wireless system for the Australian Government and the new Australian Navy.
 During this time Henry invents and perfects The Sutton System of Australian Wireless, noted in the Melbourne Age Newspaper on the 30 July 1912 upon Henry's death to be his greatest invention.

-> - 1904 and 1906.
+- 1904 and 1906.
 Henry's son Arthur raced motorcycles at these races, in 1906 Arthur Sutton won the first VMCC 100 mile motorcycle race.

-> - 1909: Post Master General of Victoria, Sir John Quick, grants Henry Sutton an Experimental Radio License.
+- 1909: Post Master General of Victoria, Sir John Quick, grants Henry Sutton an Experimental Radio License.
 Sutton receives license number 2, which was issued on 7 October 1909.
 It was capable of a 250 mile range.

-> - 1910: Alexander Graham Bell and Frederick Walker (Casey) Baldwin who travelled with Bell on his world tour visits Henry Sutton in Australia and travels to Ballarat in July/August 1910 to view his telephone system and many inventions.
+- 1910: Alexander Graham Bell and Frederick Walker (Casey) Baldwin who travelled with Bell on his world tour visits Henry Sutton in Australia and travels to Ballarat in July/August 1910 to view his telephone system and many inventions.
 Bell was truly astonished by Henry's achievements.

-> - ? : Henry builds the worlds first Portable Wireless with a range of 500 yards (457m).
+- ? : Henry builds the worlds first Portable Wireless with a range of 500 yards (457m).